visgl/loaders.gl/docs/README.md

 </p>

 <p align="center">
-<i>If you like loaders.gl, please consider giving a github star.
+<i>If you find loaders.gl useful, please consider giving a github star.
 The project has almost 300K monthly downloads and only 300 stars.</i>
 </p>

 ## Overview